-North Torfaen is in a fortunate position with strong working relationships within the NCN and Partners and a good level of engagement with NCN members.
+South Torfaen is in a fortunate position with strong working relationships within the NCN and Partners and a good level of engagement with NCN members.
 We are supported by the Health Board including data provision, additional funding to support our significant sustainability issues (Transformation funding), clinical/quality improvement projects (COPD Interface work) and leadership meetings.
-We have increasing collaboration with TCBC with jointly funded initiatives and development of Torfaen Integrated Partnership (TIP) and third sector working with the Blaenavon Resource Centre development.
+We have increasing collaboration with TCBC with stronger working links with third sector.

 In order to increase our NCN maturity, to further develop our operational ability and to deliver the more ambitious plan that we are progressing, we need to look to these partnerships for further engagement and involvement in the NCN plans.
-This section will provide details of ways in which we can achieve this.
+This section provide details of ways in which we can achieve this.